anttonalberdi/holoflow/README.md

 ## Files and directories
 ### Main directory
 - *holoflow.py* - which contains the script for the pipeline calling.
 This is designed to be called from the command line, and requires the next arguments:
-  1. **-f** Input file - which will contain three columns delimited by **\t**:
+  1. **-f** Input file - which will contain three columns delimited by a simple space:
     a.
 Sample name.
     b.
 Assembly group (If not coassembly this field will be ignored - but it is important that is not omitted when writing the input file).
     c.
 Original full path/name of input file/s.